 Last night's Georgia primary runoff election cemented the GOP nominee, David Perdue, and allowed me to move the

-2014 Georgia Senate election
+2014 Georgia Senate election from a preliminary

 projection to an official one.
 As a result, Democrat Michelle Nunn is now projected ahead of Perdue thanks to her aggregate